 To serve its users reliably, the company embraced microservices in recent years.
 But having all of those microservices meant that BookMyShow needed a seamless way for all of them to send their data over to its Big Data Platform.
 The company’s 6-person Data Operations team was tasked with building a highly sustainable data pipeline and warehouse, as well as providing operational and maintenance support for BookMyShow’s Big Data related infrastructure.

 Consistency was a priority, as the site gets regular updates for records in its transactions.
-The team was using Galera, but it wasn't able to meet their needs.
-One of the major problems they faced with Galera was its master-master architecture and replication scheme, which requires each node to have a full copy of the data.
+The team was using Galera, but it wasn’t able to meet their needs.
+One of the major problems they faced with Galera was its primary-primary architecture and replication scheme, which requires each node to have a full copy of the data.
 This approach makes scaling both the reads and writes capacity, and resource utilization in general, inefficient once the data size reaches multiple terabytes.
-Due to this difficulty, one engineer was fully dedicated to operating and monitoring Galera - a big cost for a small team of engineers.
+Due to this difficulty, one engineer was fully dedicated to operating and monitoring Galera – a big cost for a small team of engineers.

-The BookMyShow team experienced a particularly bad episode of split-brain with Galera, where the two masters were completely out sync.
+The BookMyShow team experienced a particularly bad episode of split-brain with Galera, where the two primaries were completely out sync.
 It took the whole team 2-3 days of dedicated effort to do recovery.
 The team knew then they needed a better solution.

 The initial list of options was TiDB, Greenplum, and Vitess.
 After undertaking a lot of research on the basis of papers, blogs, and case studies, the BookMyShow team decided to spend their engineering time evaluating TiDB and Greenplum, since both promised a solution to the problems the firm had encountered with Galera.